Geoff Neal

 Geoffrey Charles Neal (born August 28, 1990) is an American professional mixed martial artist.
-He currently competes in the Welterweight division for the Ultimate Fighting Championship (UFC).
-As of March 7, 2023, he is #8 in the UFC welterweight rankings.
+He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
+As of November 18, 2025, he is #14 in the UFC welterweight rankings.

 Background

 Neal was born in Austin, Texas, United States.
 He played football at private university Texas Lutheran.
 However, he did not like the football program there and transitioned to compete in MMA, coached under Sayif Saud.

 Mixed martial arts career

 Early career

 Neal made his amateur debut in 2010, a second-round win by knockout against Bobby Hernandez.
-He competed in a total of 7 amateur matches, ending with a 6–1 amateur record.
-Before being signed by the UFC, Neal competed in a total of 10 mixed martial arts matches, winning 8 and losing 2 of them.
+He competed in a total of seven amateur matches, ending with a 6–1 amateur record.
+Before being signed by the UFC, Neal competed in a total of ten mixed martial arts matches, winning eight and losing two of them.

 Dana White's Tuesday Night Contender Series

 Neal appeared on Dana White's Contender Series 3 and faced Chase Waldon.
 He won the fight via technical knockout in the first round and was signed by the UFC.